 It may come as a surprise to some, but Lhasa Apsos and their owners often enjoy competing in obedience, agility, and rally – so they can be trained!
-If you are training or competing with your Lhasa in events like these, be sure to take this into account when you figure how many calories your dog needs in his diet.
+If you are training or competing with your Lhasa Apso in events like these, be sure to take this into account when you figure how many calories your dog needs in his diet.

-Feeding Your Lhasa Apso
+What to Feed Your Lhasa Apso

 As with most dogs, when choosing a food for your Lhasa Apso you should look for a food that has good sources of protein and fat.